Personal Support Worker Training Program

 - Get 2 practicums, totaling 11 weeks of real work experience in different PSW settings

 - Hands-on training on safe client care techniques, using industry-standard equipment

 - Learn from expert instructors with years of PSW and nursing experience

 - Small class sizes where every student gets step-by-step support

 - Get access to the Herzing Open Education Program (HOEP), which lets you take additional health care courses after you graduate, tuition-free!

 - Our amazing Career Development team helps you create your resume, prepare for interviews, and apply for PSW jobs

 - Friendly, welcoming campus with students of all ages and backgrounds

 - Our grads get hired!
-In 2019, 98% of our Personal Support Worker graduates were employed in a related field (based on most recent available data)
+In 2020, 89% of available graduates were employed in a related field (based on most recent available data)